rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DE: In the discussion with people tha thad libraries, I got a snese that Integer would indeed be a significant help.

-DT: Does this help any users that were interested in decimal and things like financial users
+DT: Does this help any users that were interested in decimal and things like financial users?

 BE: I did talk with fintech people.
 Crypto people not use uint becaue it's the best they have access to.
 FinTech people want BigInts. (?)